 - Being far away from the source can reduce quality.
 IT managers often face challenges when deploying SIP trunks and finding reliable cloud communications providers.
 Quality is super-important when it comes to offering good customer service as you need to reduce or avoid call latency.
 That’s why it’s advisable to choose a cloud comms provider that is close to the source – like Toku – which is already one of the top communication providers in APAC and is therefore the number one choice for enterprise-grade cloud communications provision.

 - National regulations may cause problems.
 Establishing communications in a new geographical area can be tricky due to different regulations.
 This is especially true in the APAC region where the market is heavily fragmented.
 Fortunately, Toku understands the APAC market and regulations and can help to establish a smooth integration.

 Accelerate growth and improve reliability with cloud comms

 More and more companies are opting to switch from their outdated on-premises PBX systems to more reliable cloud technology.

 For this reason, there has been a growth of Unified Communications as a Service (UCaaS) and Contact Center as a Service (CCaaS) options available to businesses that want to create a local presence without being physically present locally.

 Let’s take a look at some of the different service options available.

-Number porting – Some cloud telephony providers provide a number porting service which allows you to transfer all or some of your existing PBX numbers to a cloud service for convenience.
-First class providers such as Toku take care of all the number porting for you, saving you time and effort.
+- Number porting – Some cloud telephony providers provide a number porting service which allows you to transfer all or some of your existing PBX numbers to a cloud service for convenience.
+At Toku, we take care of all the number porting for you, saving you time and effort.